niahmiah/mongoose-transact/README.md

 To begin, if you are considering using this, then you are probably doing something wrong.
 Transactions were excluded from MongoDB for a reason.
 They are slow by nature, and create a need for a locking mechanism for all documents affected.
 However, sometimes you will find yourself painted into a corner, and will need a quick solution.

-If you use this in your application, first consider that there might be a way to model things so that you do not need transactions.
+If you want to use this in your application, first consider that there might be a way to model things so that you do not need transactions.
 MongoDB embedded documents can be used to solve many problems.
 Storing a complete copy of a document in another document may seem wasteful, but storage is cheap.
 Raw performance at the expense of storage space is a good tradeoff.

 ## Before using mongoose-transact